-During FY21 RFF funded the installation of 26 solar-powered water pumps on its north Queensland cattle properties Mutton Hole, Oakland Park and the Natal Aggregation.
+During FY21, Rural Funds Group (RFF) funded the installation of 26 solar-powered water pumps on its north Queensland cattle properties Mutton Hole, Oakland Park, and the Natal Aggregation.

-Solar-powered water pumps utilise power from solar panels, pumping water from nearby water sources such as a dam or bore.
-These systems have replaced existing diesel-powered pumps, as well as being utilised in new installations.
+Solar-powered water pumps use power from solar panels, pumping water from nearby water sources such as a dam or bore.
+These systems have replaced existing diesel-powered pumps, as well as being used in new installations.

 Also during the year, RFM continued work with a major Australian energy company to complete a feasibility study for solar energy systems on almond orchards.
 These projects are ongoing and subject to lessee agreement.